Danielku15/SlickGrid-wiki/2-The-SlickGrid-Community.md

 # SlickGrid Community Activity

 Before putting this repo together I trawled around a bit looking for activity on all the forked repos out there.
-There were a number of people and groups of people who had done major work, often synchronising between each other's forks.
+I was surprised at the amount of activity - there were a number of people and groups of people who had done major work, often synchronising between each other's forks.

 Some examples are: